-Advocate and work with the State Government to improve the quality of arterial roads on Yorke Peninsula.
+Advocate and work with the State Government Ongoing - Number of initiatives collaboratively to improve the quality of arterial roads on Yorke established, planned and managed.
+Peninsula.

-Develop and implement a rationalisation Rationalisation program developed and program for identified roads.
-Rationalisation program developed and implemented for identified roads by 2015.
+Develop and implement a program for identified roads.

+rationalisation Rationalisation program developed implemented for identified roads by 2015.